External Advisory Board

 Edwards Hart Consultants, the UK

 Chartered Building Surveyor, Chartered Construction Manager and Chartered Environmentalist.
-A practitioner as a Director of Edwards Hart Consultants and leading on their building consultancy work, which has ranged from the conservation of some of the most important UK heritage sites such as Somerset House, London, to the retrofit of a Georgian Terrace in Swansea, and all the research and analysis that such work entails.
-Professor Edwards is also a leading building pathologist and moisture expert, especially where older buildings are concerned, an activity that began in 1981.
+A practitioner as a Director of Edwards Hart Consultants and leading on their building consultancy work, which has ranged from the conservation of some of the most important UK heritage sites, such as Somerset House, London, to the retrofit of a Georgian Terrace in Swansea, and all the research and analysis that such work entails.
+Professor Edwards is also a leading building pathologist and moisture expert, particularly in the area of older buildings, an activity that began in 1981.
 Accredited and certified as a historic buildings expert by the Royal Institution of Chartered Surveyors (RICS).

 Part-time educator specialising in everything related to existing buildings.
-This includes a part-time professor role at the University of Wales Trinity St David and a Director of Studies and Research at the Environment Study Centre, which has led in the development of short courses and qualification development for the retrofit of traditional and historic buildings in the UK.
+This includes a part-time professorial role at the University of Wales Trinity St David and a Director of Studies and Research position at the Environment Study Centre, which has led to the development of short courses and qualification development for the retrofitting of traditional and historic buildings in the UK.
 Chair of the Institute for Historic Building Conservation (IHBC) Technical Panel and a Board member of the Sustainable Traditional Buildings Alliance (STBA).
-He has been retrofitting buildings since the 1980s, domestic and non-domestic, covering both building fabric and services.
+He has been retrofitting buildings since the 1980s, both domestically and non-domestically, covering both the building fabric and services.

 A member of panels producing the RICS Residential Retrofit Standard, as well as BSI’s (British Standards Institution) retrofit standards PAS 2030, PAS 2035, PAS 2038 and the new British Standard for retrofit assessment BS 40104, as well as lead author of BS 7913, the British Standard for building conservation.
-Professor Edwards is the author of IHBC retrofit guidance, and CIOB (Chartered Institute of Building) retrofit guidance and has worked on a range of National Occupational Standards, including Site Management Retrofit.
+Professor Edwards is the author of the IHBC retrofit guidance and the CIOB (Chartered Institute of Building) retrofit guidance, and has worked on a range of National Occupational Standards, including Site Management Retrofit.
 Professor Edwards has previously held senior positions at UK heritage bodies such as English Heritage and Cadw.

 Angela Ranea Palma